Temples in Chiang Mai

 (The Golden Crown)

-This is the most famous temple in Northern Thailand, sitting high on a mountain overlooking the valley.
+Sitting high on a mountain overlooking the valley, this is the most famous temple in Northern Thailand.
 After a winding drive up the mountain, you climb 306 steps (or take the tram) to reach a dazzling golden stupa surrounded by prayer bells.

 Pro Tip: Go for sunrise to hear the monks chanting; the view of the city waking up below is spectacular.